What is it and how does it work?

 the person with a headache, for example, can often have other health issues, such as period pain, and both can be alleviated at the same time.

 The number of treatments required will depend on many factors, including the nature, chronicity, seriousness of the condition as well as your overall health and constitution.
 It is important to remember that each person responds to the treatments in different ways.

-Also, acupuncture can be for simply maintaining your well-being or for preventive measures, without specific health conditions; and on as as-necessary basis, such as stress management, pre- & post- natal care, facial rejuvenation, and so forth.
+Also, acupuncture can be for simply maintaining your well-being or for preventive measures, without specific health conditions presenting; and on as as-necessary basis, such as stress management, and pre- & post- natal care.

 📞 07931 794 952 📧